MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Ball screws look a lot like lead screws but they are better.
 Their thread profile is specially matched to the recirculating ball bearings in the nut so there is low friction, low wear, and no backlash.
 Many high quality CNC routers use ball screws because they offer fantastic performance, even if they are much more expensive than other options.

-Their fundamental drawback, shared with lead screws, are that longer shafts can lead to vibration issues (screw whip) if spun too quickly.
+Their fundamental drawback, shared with lead screws, is that longer shafts can lead to vibration issues (screw whip) if spun too quickly.
 This limits the useful maximum length of ball screws and lead screws to about 4 feet.
 For any length less than that, ball screws are the most expensive and performant choice.
 For anything longer than that, belts or R&P start to function better.

 A primary concern with lead screws and ball screws is that neither solution is backdrivable so when the power is turned off the axis is still effectively locked in place.
 For big heavy equipment this can be a great safety feature.
 For small hobby machines this can sometimes prove annoying.